You'll see a common tool in classrooms, meeting rooms and beyond these days: the humble, beautiful, collaborative word cloud.

 - Background music

-ClassPoint doesn’t come with appearance customisation options.
+Trade-offs: ClassPoint doesn't come with appearance customisation options.
 You can change the appearance of the PowerPoint slides, but your word cloud will appear as a blank pop-up.
+Limited customisation compared to standalone tools, and you're tied to the PowerPoint ecosystem.
+But for educators and presenters who live in PowerPoint, the convenience is unmatched.

 4. Slides With Friends